supermarmar/guides/docs/regulation/international/basel_framework.md

 and this data are relevant and material, this longer period must be used.
 The data should include a representative mix of good and bad years.

-###### **PD Requirements: Retail**
+##### **PD Requirements: Retail**

 36.80 Given the bank-specific basis of assigning exposures to pools, banks must regard internal data as the primary source of information for estimating loss characteristics.
-Banks are permitted to use external data or statistical models for quantification provided a strong link can be demonstrated between: (a) the bank’ s process of assigning exposures to a pool and the process used by the external data source; and (b) between the bank’s internal risk profile and the composition of the external data.
+Banks are permitted to use external data or statistical models for quantification provided a strong link can be demonstrated between:

+- (a) the bank’s process of assigning exposures to a pool and the process used by the external data source; and
+- (b) between the bank’s internal risk profile and the composition of the external data.
 In all cases banks must use all relevant and material data sources as points of comparison.

-36.79 Irrespective of whether a bank is using external, internal, or pooled data sources, or a combination of the three, for its PD estimation, the length of the underlying historical observation period used must be at least five years for at least one source.
-If the available observation period spans a longer period for any source, and this data are relevant and material, this longer period must be used.
-The data should include a representative mix of good and bad years.

 36.81 One method for deriving long-run average estimates of PD and default-weighted average loss rates given default (as defined in CRE36.83) for retail would be